sitianos/sgx-secfs/INSTALL.md

 ## prerequisites:
 - Docker CLI and Docker Compose Plugin
+- Access permission to /var/run/dockerd (by joining docker group) or Docker Rootlesskit
 - Kernel support for FUSE module and access permission to /dev/fuse

 ## build